osrf/vrx/README.md

 ## Contributors

-We have continue to receive important improvements from the community.
+We continue to receive important improvements from the community.
 We have done our best to document this on our [Contributors Wiki](https://bitbucket.org/osrf/vrx/wiki/Contributors).

 ## Contacts